bayerf42/Lox68k/doc/stdlib.md

   *without* the standard library.
 The standard library is bundled automatically when building the ROM image.

-* On the 68k Simulator the standard library is not available, you can use either start address or just press the *RUN* icon.
+* On the 68k Simulator the standard library is loaded from the ROM image `../roms/mon_ffp_lox.bin` on start-up.
+You can use either start address like above or just press the *RUN* icon.

 * With the Windows or Linux versions, you have to add the standard library explicitly to the command line, e.g.